jagregory/abrash-zen-of-asm/src/chapter-07.md

     jnz   DrawLoop
 ```

-That's fine, but 1 `push` and 1 `pop` are performed per line, which seems a shame... all the more so given that we can eliminate those pushes and pops altogether, as follows:
+That's fine, but 1 `push`{.nasm} and 1 `pop`{.nasm} are performed per line, which seems a shame... all the more so given that we can eliminate those pushes and pops altogether, as follows:

 ```nasm
 ;